Will current price volatility hamper Nano Dimension Ltd. (NNDM) future potential?

 Nano Dimension Ltd. (NASDAQ:NNDM) trade information

-Sporting 9.6% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the NNDM stock price touched $6.00-1 or saw a rise of 18.17%.
-Year-to-date, Nano Dimension Ltd. shares have moved 94.07%, while the 5-day performance has seen it change 87.4%.
-Over the past 30 days, the shares of Nano Dimension Ltd. (NASDAQ:NNDM) have changed 223.03%.
-Short interest in the company has seen 1.47 Million shares shorted with days to cover at 0.19.
+Despite being -3.86% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the NNDM stock price touched $5.31-2 or saw a rise of 25.05%.
+Year-to-date, Nano Dimension Ltd. shares have moved 57.31%, while the 5-day performance has seen it change -18.94%.
+Over the past 30 days, the shares of Nano Dimension Ltd. (NASDAQ:NNDM) have changed 178.32%.
+Short interest in the company has seen 1.47 Million shares shorted with days to cover at 0.17.

 Nano Dimension Ltd. (NNDM) estimates and forecasts